-- As parents, it’s our advice not to get anxious by your child’s behavior.
+- As parents, it’s our advice not to get anxious about your child’s behaviour.
 Because if you do, they will think that you are forcing them to do something.

-- As parents, you can always give them options and let them choose their hobby.
-After all, Kids take interest and enjoy more when they choose something on their own.
+- As parents, you can always give them options and let them choose their hobbies.
+After all, Kids take an interest and enjoy more when they choose something on their own.